 Hook and Ladder Company 8 was established in 1865 as a volunteer fire company.
 It was originally located at 153 Franklin Street.
-In 1866, Ladder 8 was relocated to its new quarters located at 7 North Moore Street where it would remain for decades.
+In 1866, Ladder 8 was relocated to its new quarters at 7 North Moore Street, where it would remain for decades.

 After the consolidation of the five boroughs of New York in 1898, the Metropolitan Fire Department was reorganized into the New York City Fire Department.
 A few years later, plans started to erect a new fire station for Ladder 8.

-Located at 14 North Moore Street, Ladder 8’s new quarters would be one of the first of its designs.
-A “Double Company” facility built with handsome brick and limestone with two great archway entrances for the two companies the quarters would house.
+Located at 14 North Moore Street, Ladder 8’s new quarters would be one of the first of its designs, a “double company” facility of handsome brick and limestone, with two great archway entrances for the two companies the quarters would house.

-In 1914, New York City would begin a project that would widen Varick Street by 30 feet.
-The city looked into options to relocate Ladder 8 again.
-The Fire Commissioner made a surprise decision: the firehouse would simply be cut in half.
-The second company would be dropped in December of 1915.
+In 1914, New York City began a project that would widen Varick Street by 30 feet.
+The City looked into options to relocate Ladder 8 again.
+The Fire Commissioner made a surprise decision: the firehouse would simply be cut in half, with the second company dropped in December 1915.

-On the morning of September 11th, 2001, Ladder 8 responded to the horrific attacks on the World Trade Center.
-Lt Vincent G. Halloran would not return to quarters that day.
-Lt.
-Halloran was survived by his wife Marie and six children.
-In 2005 a movement began to consider renaming the block of North Moore Street between Varick and West Broadway for Lieutenant Halloran.
+On the morning of September 11, 2001, Ladder 8 responded to the horrific attacks on the World Trade Center.
+Lieutenant Vincent G. Halloran did not return to quarters that day.
+He was survived by his wife, Marie, and six children.
+In 2005, a movement began to rename the block of North Moore Street between Varick and West Broadway for Lieutenant Halloran.

-In 2015, Ladder 8’s door would be closed once again.
-This time Ladder 8 would be temporarily relocated to the quarters of Ladder 20 in SOHO, while Ladder 8’s own quarters were being renovated.
-In June of 2018 Ladder 8 returned to their now modernized firehouse.
-The members of Ladder 8 continue to serve the great people of this city, especially their neighbors in Tribeca.
+In 2015, Ladder 8’s door was closed once again for renovations, with the company temporarily relocated to the quarters of Ladder 20 in SoHo.
+In June 2018, Ladder 8 returned to their now modernized firehouse.
+The members of Ladder 8 continue to serve the great people of this City, especially their neighbors in Tribeca.